 When you’re applying mnemonics, you can use the following plan:

 - Create mnemonics.
-They can be arbitrary (jumping = masculine for no reason, just jumping is fun), or there can be a logic to it (exploding = masculine, because the first thing I think about with ‘exploding’ is Arnold Schwarzenegger exploding things in a movie, and Arnold is the epitome of masculinity to me).
+They can be arbitrary (jumping = masculine for no reason, just jumping is fun), or there can be a logic to it (for example, exploding = masculine, because the first thing we think about with ‘exploding’ is Arnold Schwarzenegger exploding things in a movie, and Arnold is the epitome of masculinity to us).
 Having a touch of logic is usually more effective, when you can swing it.

 - Memorize mnemonics.
-I like to use the mnemonic flashcards in the model deck in the Gallery to do that.
+We like to use the mnemonic flashcards in the model deck in the Gallery to do that.